 - These implants may cause overall body disproportion if your frame is too small.

 - High-profile implants are not suitable for those looking for a natural-hanging breast look.

-Dallas women who are having a breast augmentation via breast implants will need to decide which incision type to choose from: periareolar (an incision made around the areola), inframammary (an incision made underneath the breast crease, where the breast meets the rib cage), transaxillary (an incision made underneath the arm) and transumbilical (an incision made in the belly button).
+Women who are having a breast augmentation via breast implants will need to decide which incision type to choose from: periareolar (an incision made around the areola), inframammary (an incision made underneath the breast crease, where the breast meets the rib cage), transaxillary (an incision made underneath the arm) and transumbilical (an incision made in the belly button).